 This working group has the following major goals:

-Identify and document the use cases and requirements
+Document the use cases and requirements

+Describe a functional architecture which identifies the required functional entities and required interfaces and protocols for CACAO.

-Create an information and data model that can capture and enable collaborative courses of action (sometimes called playbooks) that can be used to automate some parts of cyber defense
+Create a data model that can capture and enable collaborative courses of action among a set of trusted parties that can be used to automate the enforcement of appropriate security policies or the execution of proper mitigation actions

-Identify and document the system functions and roles that must exist with associated protocols to exchange information between those system functions

 Identify and document the configuration for a series of protocols that can be used to distribute courses of action in both direct delivery and publish-subscribe methods

 Define and create a series of tests and documents to assist with interoperability

+Document applicability statements for some attack types (DDoS, for example).

 # Deliverables

-The working group plans to create informational and standards track draft documents some of which may be published through the IETF RFC stream.
+The working group plans to create informational and standards track documents some of which may be published through the IETF RFC stream:

+CACAO Use Cases

+CACAO Requirements

+CACAO Functional Architecture: Roles and Interfaces

+CACAO Data Model

+CACAP Applicability Statement: The DDoS Case

+The WG may decide to not publish the uses cases and requirements as RFCs.
+The decision will be made during the lifetime of the WG.

 Within the first year, the working group aims to:

-Identify a solution for capturing and distributing multiple sequenced atomic actions, whether they be manual or automated.
+Describe a solution for capturing and distributing multiple sequenced atomic actions, whether they be manual or automated.

-Publish a standards track draft solution that can be used by organizations and vendors to create and distribute Courses of Action / Playbooks.
+Publish a standards track draft solution that can be used by organizations and vendors to create and distribute Courses of Action.